Kurento/kurento/source/tutorials/java/tutorial-1-magicmirror.rst

    :alt:     Loopback video call with filtering screenshot :width: 600px
    :width: 600px

-The interface of the application (a HTML web page) is composed by two HTML5 video tags: one for the video camera stream (the local client-side stream) and other for the mirror (the remote stream).
+The interface of the application (an HTML web page) is composed by two HTML5 video tags: one for the video camera stream (the local client-side stream) and other for the mirror (the remote stream).
 The video camera stream is sent to the Kurento Media Server, processed and then is returned to the client as a